 Book: www.maestrapeacebook.com

-The phenomenal 5-story soaring artistic tour-de-force that envelopes half of this building is dedicated to all the women in the world who painstakingly devote their lives for world peace.
+The phenomenal 5-story soaring artistic tour-de-force that envelopes half of this building is dedicated to all the women in the world who painstakingly devote their lives to world peace.

 SAN FRANCISCO STREET ART WALKING TOUR: MISSION MURALS